About Swamp Rose Ecology

 Dan Krumm, Restoration Ecologist and Owner

 Before founding Swamp Rose, Dan accumulated years of field experience in a variety of ecosystems throughout Oregon, Washington and Colorado working on his own grant-funded research, as a biologist for the Washington Department of Fish and Wildlife, and as a habitat restoration technician.
 He has a particular affinity for plants, amphibious mammals and aquatic systems.
-Dan splits his time between running Swamp Rose and working on a PhD focused on Assisted Gene Flow (AGF) and climate adaptation in plants.
+Dan splits his time between running Swamp Rose and working on a PhD focused on Assisted Gene Flow (AGF) and climate adaptation in plants at Portland State University.

 Ravehn Maines, Habitat Restoration Technician and Crew Lead